faunna/Data-Structures/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct,released under the Creative Commons Attribution 4.0 International Public License.
+# Our Code of Conduct:

 ## Our Pledge